hygraph/status/site/content/incidents/scheduled-maintance-27-5-2019-03-00-pm-utc.md

 ]
 resolved = false
 +++
 We will perform a migration of our production clusters on the **28th of May around 6:30pm UTC (2:30pm ET)**.
-During that time schema changes will be blocked (Management API).
+During that time schema changes will be blocked (Management API), this also includes creating new projects and editing models/fields.
 Content APIs will not be affected.